Britannia Collection

 1/4 oz S.S Garispoppa

 The quarter-ounce silver Britannia from the Royal Mint has been struck from silver brought up from the wreck of the freighter SS Gairsoppa, recovered by the Odyssey Marine Exploration.
 Made from 0.999 silver and weighing 7.83 grams, the edge detail has the name of the ship struck into it.
-Mintage in this form is limited to 20,000 pieces.
+Mintage (including sets) has been confirmed as 19,248 .

 1/2 oz Brilliant Uncirculated (Bullion)